tolssev/tolssev/README.md

 👋 About me
 ---
-I am a novice web-developer & designer.
+I am a novice Web-developer & designer.
 I am currently studying at courses and practicing on my projects.
 I want to find a job soon.

 💪 Skills
 ---